 - *Nutritional information does not include the optional toppings.

 - *If you are preparing this recipe as gluten free, just be sure to use brands of bacon and broth that are known to be GF.

 *Quick and Easy tips: You can certainly try substituting canned black eyed peas for the boiled dried beans in this recipe, and you can purchase the already cooked bacon too.

 *If you'd like to oven-fry your bacon-- it's so easy!
-Just set a rack in a foil-lined rimmed pan.
-Place your bacon strips on the rack.
-Place the bacon in a preheated 400 degree F. oven for 20 minutes, or until crisp (time will vary based on thickness of the bacon).
+Line a rimmed pan with foil.
+Lay your bacon strips on the foil.
+Place the bacon in a preheated 400 degree F. oven for 15 to 20 minutes, or until crisp (time will vary based on thickness of the bacon).
 Dab the bacon with paper towels to soak up any excess grease, and it's easy clean up too!